IgniteUI/igniteui-docfx/en/components/charts/types/area-chart.md

 # Angular Area Chart

-The Angular Area Chart renders as a collection of points connected by straight line segments with the area below the line filled in.
+The Ignite UI for Angular Area Chart renders as a collection of points connected by straight line segments with the area below the line filled in.
 Values are represented on the y-axis (labels on the left side) and categories are displayed on the x-axis (bottom labels).
 This chart emphasize the amount of change over a period of time or compare multiple items as well as the relationship of parts of a whole by displaying the total of the plotted values.

 Area Chart is based on [Line Chart](line-chart.md) or [Spline Chart](spline-chart.md).
 Therefore, they are often chronological, showing a change of quantity e.g. accumulation of a commodity over time.